microsoft/vscode/README.md

 ## Issues and Feature Requests
 [Github Issues](https://github.com/DonJayamanne/pythonVSCode/issues)
 * Remote Debugging (coming soon)
-* Debugger will break at all exceptions even when handled in Try..Except

 ## Feature Details (with confiuration)
 * IDE Features